 How to calculate the 80 E tax exemption benefits for you?

-80 E Tax exemption calculation benefits is explained in detail with an example for your understanding.
-Let’s assume you are taking an education loan form a public bank like SBI or Bank of Baroda (BOB).
+80 E Tax exemption calculation benefits are explained in detail with an example for your understanding.
+Let's assume you are taking an education loan form a public bank like SBI or Bank of Baroda (BOB).
 The actual interest rate reduces to the below mentioned when you claim the income tax benefits:

 - Save 30% of your interest if you or your co-applicant’s income is above 10 lacs, making your effective rate of interest as 6.33% (female students) and 6.68% (male students)